Going abroad for part of your degree course doesn't have to be expensive.

 For students heading to North America, competitive ARU Global grants are available.
 In addition, you can apply for a £500 grant through BUTEX.

 For more information, please contact us.

-ARU students pursuing an international study experience, regardless of destination, can also apply for funding through our Learning Support Fund.
+ARU students pursuing an international study experience, regardless of destination, can also apply for our Go!
+International Bursary.
 Eligibility criteria and application deadlines apply.